pitch-game/pitch-frontend/README.md

 ### Alpha
 - Technologies and boiler plating
 - Deployments
-- OpenID login with Google account
+- Authorisation and OpenID
+- Data storage
-- Player data structure
+- Player
 - Squads and editor
 - Pack system with player weighting
 - Seasons (Quickmatch) with matchmaking (Signlr?)